Suez Canal steps up efforts to free stuck vessel, U.S. watches energy market impact

 The blockage is weighing on the already weak Asian gasoil, or diesel, market.
 More than 60% of Asian exports to the west flowed via the choked Canal in 2020, according to FGE.
 (Graphic: Tanker congestion at Suez Canal, )

-Aframax and Suezmax rates in the Mediterranean have also reacted first as the market starts to price in fewer vessels being available in the region,” shipbroker Braemar ACM Shipbroking said.
+Aframax and Suezmax rates in the Mediterranean have also reacted as the market starts to price in fewer vessels being available in the region, shipbroker Braemar ACM Shipbroking said.

 The cost of shipping clean products, such as gasoline and diesel, from the Russian port of Tuapse on the Black Sea to southern France jumped 73% over the last three days to $2.58 a barrel on March 25, according to Refinitiv Eikon data.
 (Graphic: Giant containership Ever Given continues to block traffic in the Suez Canal, )